designbrothers/laravel-day2018/PITCHME.md

 ### focus on developers
 <p class="fragment text-left text-07">if you are fine with the default configuration</p>
 <p class="fragment text-left text-07">if you don't need any particular extension</p>
+<p class="fragment text-left text-07">the more is left behind, less is the control of it</p>
 ---
 @title[PaaS]
 ![QR](assets/img/faas_furious.jpg)